 Where are you?

-The Model of Resource Efficiency investment factor has been integrated into three open-ended funds.
-The three funds target style and global core exposure through smart beta and high active risk strategies.
+The Osmosis Resource Efficiency Factor is evidenced to have a low correlation to other common factors and is backed by strong economic rationale, portfolio performance and academic research.
+It has been integrated into four open ended funds.
+The four funds target style and global core exposure through smart beta and high active risk strategies.

 Osmosis has structured a range of investment vehicles to address the demands of sophisticated institutional investors.
 Currently, our investment vehicles range from transparent tax-efficient structures, to UCITS V funds.

-The MoRE World Smart Beta seeks superior risk-adjusted returns by targeting maximum resource efficiency exposure whilst maintaining a tight tracking error to the MSCI World.
+The Resource Efficient Core Equity Fund seeks superior risk-adjusted returns by targeting maximum resource efficiency exposure whilst maintaining a tight tracking error to the MSCI World.
 The portfolio takes advantage of the inefficiencies of market cap weighted strategies by closely mimicking the factor exposure of the underlying benchmark with the active exposure being delivered through the resource efficiency factor.
 The resulting portfolio delivers a significantly reduced footprint relative to the benchmark.

-The MoRE World Fund is designed to outperform MXWO (MSCI Developed World Index).
+The Resource Efficient World Equity Fund is designed to outperform the MSCI Developed World Index.
 The stocks are systematically selected within industry sectors based upon their MoRE Resource efficiency score.
-The portfolio is broadly diversified across sectors excluding financials, has a large cap bias and is consistently over 40% more resource efficient than its benchmark.
+The portfolio is broadly diversified across sectors excluding financials and has a large cap bias.

-The MoRE World Sustainable Market Neutral seeks absolute risk-adjusted returns by targeting maximum resource efficiency exposure on the long side and maximum resource intensity on the short side, whilst targeting a market, factor and dollar neutral portfolio.
+The Resource Efficient Equity Market Neutral Fund seeks absolute risk-adjusted returns by targeting maximum resource efficiency exposure on the long side and maximum resource intensity on the short side, whilst targeting a market, factor and dollar neutral portfolio.
 The resulting portfolio targets absolute return, uncorrelated to equity markets, whilst delivering a significantly reduced net environmental footprint.